 A Worthy Goal

-The goal of eradicating yaws is important but doesn't appear to have happened yet.
+Eradicating yaws is important but doesn't appear to have happened yet.
 The disease is an unpleasant condition and in its worst form can seriously interfere with life.
-Eliminating the disease by 2020 would be wonderful, but the yaws researcher in the second video in this article thinks that reaching this goal is unlikely.
-Even if the goal isn't reached, I hope the effort to eliminate the disease continues and that it disappears soon.
+Eliminating the disease during 2020 would be wonderful, but the yaws researcher in the second video in this article thinks that reaching this goal is unlikely.
+Even if the goal isn't reached, I hope the effort to eradicate the disease continues and that it disappears soon.

 The determination of some individuals to treat and monitor the disease is admirable.
 They need the support of local communities and authorities as well as international ones.
 The history of yaws treatment has shown that the spirochete will regain the upper hand if it's able to.
 Diligence is important in order to completely eliminate the disease.
 Money is needed, too.
 Azithromycin is being donated by its manufacturer, but many other expenses are involved in mapping and treating the disease.